 Where We Meet is just the beginning…

-Andrew Belle: Andrew Belle is a new artist on the pop singer/songwriter scene.
+Andrew Belle: Andrew Belle is an artist on the pop singer/songwriter scene.
 Residing in both Chicago and Nashville, he is currently a member of the critically acclaimed national tour Ten Out Of Tenn.
 Andrew released his debut EP All Those Pretty Lights in 2008, containing songs featured in hit TV shows including “90210” and “The Real World.”
 His song “I’ll Be Your Breeze” garnered nationwide airplay including Los Angeles tastemaker station KCRW.
 Andrew recently was named “Best Breakout Artist, Chicago” by MTV.
 His music and vocal stylings draw comparisons to Coldplay, The Fray, and John Mayer.
 Fans and critics often refer to his songs as “smart pop”—nuanced melodies and contemplative lyrics coupled with bold, infectious hooks.
-Look out for his debut full-length album The Ladder, released in February 2010.